MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-rsat.md

 ## Install RSAT

 Download the RSAT .msi installer from [Regression Suite Automation Tool](https://www.microsoft.com/en-us/download/details.aspx?id=57357).
-Double-click the .mse file to run is.
+Double-click the .msi file to run is.
 After installing the RSAT tool you need to install the Selenium and browser drivers.

 > [!NOTE]
 > You must setup Azure DevOps and complete the required general setting and other required settings in the RSAT tool before doing the test execution, detailed steps are described in [Regression suite automation tool installation and configuration](../../dev-itpro/perf-test/rsat/rsat-overview.md).

-Below are the required configurations for executing the Retail POS test cases:
+Below are the required configurations for executing the Retail POS test cases.

 ### Configure the Retail POS setting